benko/ocp4-lab-deployment/README.md

 ### Playtime Configuration Variables

-There are some variables that can override specific behaviour of some of the playbooks.
+There are some interesting variables that can override default behaviour of some of the playbooks.
 Here's a non-exhaustive list:

  - ``force_hd_image_recreate=yes``